Skip to main content

 Compound endpoint creation

-Define an endpoint with headers, parameters (nested), request examples, and response examples in a single API call.
+Define an endpoint with headers, parameters (nested to any depth), request examples, and response examples in a single API call.
+No multi-step setup — one call creates a fully documented endpoint.

 Nested parameter trees

 Document complex request bodies with objects nested to any depth.
+Each parameter has type, description, required flag, default value, enum values, and child parameters.
 Rendered as expandable trees in the public page.

 Five themes